+Falim House: Observations, 2013-2015

+Ten-channel video with sound

+Duration 16:04 min

-2013-2015 Ten-channel video with sound Duration 16:04 mins Singapore Art Museum collection
+Singapore Art Museum collection

-Falim House: Observations (video still); image courtesy of the Artist he ten video channels that comprise Hayati Mokhtar's Falim House: Observations seem suspended between the silence and stasis of the still image, and a series of everso-slight stirs and shifts that suggest to the viewer that these tableaus are, in fact, animated.
+The ten video channels that comprise Hayati Mokhtar's Falim House: Observations seem suspended between the silence and stasis of the still image, and a series of ever-so-slight stirs and shifts that suggest to the viewer that these tableaus are, in fact, animated.
 One witnesses, in the far distance beyond a deserted vestibule, the movement of a human silhouette; little happens on the lawn outside a partially open window, except when a small herd of farm animals dart by; the sound of a whistling voice is heard echoing through the empty hallways of a derelict structure.
 These forlorn fragments document the interior and surroundings of the titular mansion, located in Ipoh.
 Falim House was built by Foo Nyit Tse, one of the wealthiest tin tycoons in Malaya in the early twentieth century.
 Today, it lies in a state of suggestive ruin, the Foo family having left most of their belongings behind, including furniture, antiques and personal letters.
-The artist remarks: "Imagine these sequences as photographs that teeter on the cusp of becoming the moving image; stills that, at certain points, suddenly flow into a depiction of a whole series of events: small actions that, seen collectively, build up into a narrative - a film, even, of sorts."
-LH
+The artist remarks: "Imagine these sequences as photographs that teeter on the cusp of becoming the moving image; stills that, at certain points, suddenly flow into a depiction of a whole series of events: small actions that, seen collectively, build up into a narrative - a film, even, of sorts." -- Hayati Mokhtar (b.

-Falim House: Observations (production still); image courtesy of the Artist Hayati Mokhtar (b.
 1969, Kuantan, Malaysia) obtained her MFA at Goldsmiths, University of London.
 Her practice is premised on the moving image, often displayed within the context of site-specific installations, that examine the built environment as markers of space, place, home and belonging.
 She has exhibited widely across the globe.
 Exhibitions she has participated in include 'Retrospective Biennale' at the National Art Gallery, Kuala Lumpur (2016), 'Secret Archipelago', Palais de Tokyo, Paris (2015), 'In Confidence: Reorientations in Recent Art', Perth Institute of Contemporary Arts, Perth (2013); VideoZone V: The 5th International Video Art Biennial in Israel, Tel Aviv (2010), and 15th Biennale of Sydney: Zones of Contact, Sydney (2006).
 She lives and works in Kuala Lumpur, Malaysia.